Very proud of my little boy…coming back home after 3 years in Bristol for University.

 Simple soufflé recipe.

-with modern tools, making a soufflé is now very easy, and I should make it more often.
+With modern tools, making a soufflé is now very easy, and I should make it more often.

 Ingredients: